GpaDoctor/PythonJamfHKIS/README.md

 set JPS_USERNAME=yourUsername
 set JPS_PASSWORD=yourPassword

-run the class.py and you are good to go
+run the UpdateJemf.py and you are good to go

+*INCASE unable to refresh authentication.
+Restart VS Code completely and retype the authentication.